What requirements does my import product have to meet?

 Other sources for product requirements

-You will also find information on several product requirements on the EU website Your Europe.
+As well as Access2Markets, you can also find information on several product requirements on the EU website Your Europe.
 You can also visit the website of the Centre for the Promotion of Imports from Developing Countries (CBI).
-Or read the articles on importing:
+Or read these articles on importing:

 There are different requirements for products.
 Common product requirements include CE marking requirements for technical products.
 But also health requirements for food products, and REACH and CLP requirements for chemicals.